briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     electronically file business reply forms with state agencies and includes any successor electronic filing and payment system.

-    27. _(27)_ "Other payer" means any person, other than an individual’s employer or the employer’s agent, that pays an individual any amount included in the federal gross income of the individual.
+    27. _(27)_ "Other payer" means any person, other than an individual's employer or the employer's agent, that pays an individual any amount included in the federal gross income of the individual.
 "Other payer" includes casino operators and video lottery terminal sales agents.